medic/cht-core/tests/performance/apdex-score/README.md

    ```
 4. Install appium driver - `appium driver install uiautomator2`

-If you do not have the CHT Android app already installed on your mobile device, you can download the preferred [apk version](https://github.com/medic/cht-android/releases) and then set the path to the file as the value for `app` in the capabilities section of the settings file.
+If you do not have the CHT Android app already installed on your mobile device, you can download the preferred [apk version](https://github.com/medic/cht-android/releases) and then set the path to the file as the value for `appPath` in the capabilities section of the settings file.

 #### Steps